|On this page|

 The following parameters are visible when Material is “custom”.

 Controls the up direction when visualizing the erosion.
-If the visualization contains stripes of colour, this is likely set to the wrong value.
+If the visualization contains stripes of color, this is likely set to the wrong value.

 Fill in the Min Elevation and Max elevation parameters using the current min and max values from the height field.